Showing posts with label physics. Show all posts

 It's made from clear glue, a bunch of glitter, liquid starch, and shaving cream:

-This is another White Fluffy Slime or White Cloud Slime, although when I told Syd that she had showed me both a White Fluffy Slime and a White Cloud Slime already, she rolled her eyes at me, and when I pointed out that she'd just rolled her eyes at me, she informed me that she was just looking up at the door instead:
+This is another White Fluffy Slime or White Cloud Slime, although when I told the kid that she had showed me both a White Fluffy Slime and a White Cloud Slime already, she rolled her eyes at me, and when I pointed out that she'd just rolled her eyes at me, she informed me that she was just looking up at the door instead:

 It's made from glue, a lot of shaving cream, and liquid starch (and a sarcastic tone and a couple more eye rolls, it seems):